How ChatGPT Became OpenAI's Enterprise Growth Engine

 The next questions are harder.

-Question 4: Can OpenAI define the default work interface before rivals normalize alternatives?
+Question 4: Can ChatGPT remain the default interface at work?

 Inside the Enterprise Funnel: Why OpenAI’s B2B Motion Accelerated